 Leaky Gut Diagnosis

 The diagnosis of leaky gut comes from the symptoms patients describe.
 Because we are still learning about this condition, we do not yet have a definitive test to diagnose the condition.
 Doctors may order tests of the intestine to determine if there is adequate nutrient absorption and other basic intestinal functions.

 Leaky Gut Treatment

 Leaky gut syndrome remains an area of scientific interest, and the research into it is nowhere near complete.
 Because of this, there’s not a singular way to treat leaky gut.
 A doctor may suggest making lifestyle changes, such as reducing stress and changing the diet.
 These changes may help alleviate the symptoms patients suffer.
-If a patient has a secondary condition that appears to be impacting their leaky gut syndrome as well, like celiac disease, doctors will recommend getting the secondary condition under control to alleviate symptoms.
+If a patient has a secondary condition like celiac disease that appears to be impacting their leaky gut syndrome as well, doctors will recommend getting the secondary condition under control to alleviate symptoms.

 You can learn more about leaky gut in this video:

 In some cases, what appears to be seasonal allergies might not be allergies at all.
 Histamine intolerance can create symptoms that mimic allergies, even when no allergens are present.